Last Updated on 2025-11-12 by Claudia Bastos

 Bolo de Mel (honey cake) is a traditional Christmas dessert from Madeira.
 Tradition says you should make it on the 8th of December, the day of Our Lady of Conception.
 This date marks the beginning of Christmas and helps the cake absorb the flavors, so it tastes better at Christmas.

 Bolo de Mel is very different from other Portuguese desserts.
-It is made with molasses from sugar cane, flour, and spices like cinnamon, cloves, and star anise.
+It is made with molasses from sugarcane, flour, and spices such as cinnamon, cloves, and star anise.
 It also has chopped nuts, almonds, raisins, and Madeira Wine.

-It is like a condensed dark fruit cake with long durability.
-It is eaten all year round, but it is most frequently eaten during the Christmas season.
+It is like a dark, concentrated fruit cake with a long shelf life.
+It is eaten year-round, but most often during the Christmas season.

 Now that you know all about the best Portuguese Christmas Desserts, you can learn about the best Christmas main dishes here.